Engg 121 - Syllabus Online

 Plagiarism & AI (Artificial Intelligence) Policy

-• an unacceptable assignment in which it appears.
+• an unacceptable assignment in which it appears resulting in a grade of zero

 • a required Zoom or in person meeting with me (Prof B).
 No further work will be accepted without this meeting.